EdulaneDotCo/Mastering-Express.js/README.md

    1. Introduction to serverless computing and its benefits.
    1. Create a serverless function using Express.js.
    1. Deploy to cloud platforms such as AWS Lambda or Azure Functions.
-   1. **Real-Time Project:** Convert a traditional Express.js application to a serverless application.
+   1. **Applied Project:** Convert a traditional Express.js application to a serverless application.
 1. **Best Practices:** Design serverless applications for cost efficiency and scalability, manage cold starts, and handle state management.
 1. **Practice Exercises:** Develop and deploy a simple serverless function, test its performance.
 1. **LeetCode/HackerRank:** Serverless architecture challenges.